zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 Depending on the interface used (such as JLink), you might need to checkout to a branch that supports this interface, before proceeding.
-Build and install openocd as described in the README.
+Build and install OpenOCD as described in the README.

 Here is an example of building and flashing the :ref:`blinky-sample` application.